-Kraft Heinz adopts a risk-based approach to ESG due-diligence.
-Since 2019, the company's due-diligence efforts have included conducting risk assessments internally, and with third-party assistance, to identify potential and/or actual ESG risks - including human rights and health and safety risks - by evaluating geographical, economic and social criteria.
+Kraft Heinz adopts a risk-based approach to ESG due diligence.
+The company's due diligence efforts include conducting risk assessments internally, and with third-party assistance, to identify potential and/or actual ESG risks - including human rights and health and safety risks - by evaluating geographical, economic and social criteria.
 This risk assessment influences Kraft Heinz's management programmes and enables their integration into risk management procedures and mitigation practices.
 It also allows for continuous engagement with relevant stakeholders and fosters tracking of the overall effectiveness of Kraft Heinz's risk management programmes.